twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 7a.md

 	- initiated by moving cursor with mouth,
 	- interface nows that we have an event for the button
 		- causes a piece of software to run
+- created by Xeros, sold to apple
+CLI
+-